Find YOUR Local Service Center

 Detecting bed bug infestations can be difficult.
 For one, they are very small bugs, usually growing only to a few millimeters in length and width.
 This turns a simple home pest inspection for bed bugs into an often laborious task.
 Secondly, bed bugs are experts at being stealthy and quiet; you will not even realize they are there until you start waking up with small bites.
 Finally, bed bug pest control is made even more challenging by the fact that bed bugs generally come out at night – during the wee hours.

-Because bed bug pest control is such a tricky feat, your local pest control company more than likely uses multiple detection methods to ensure an accurate home pest inspection.
+Because bed bug pest control is such a tricky feat, your local Western Exterminator office more than likely uses multiple detection methods to ensure an accurate home pest inspection.
 The following is a look at five popular options for finding – and thus, eliminating – bed bugs.

 Despite the fact that bed bugs are hard to see with the naked eye, your local pest control company can find evidence of them by looking very closely at your bed, nearby furniture and the surrounding area.
 Common tactics during a home pest inspection include using a bright flashlight to check for bed bugs in the cracks and seams of your bed and upholstery.
 They also leave small droppings, which look like pepper and give off a noticeable smell.
 Tiny brown dots on the sheets or nearby wall are another giveaway.
 It’s important to check all crevices where bed bugs can hide, as well as under cushions, mattresses and box springs.